facebookresearch/nocturne/README.md

 It is currently designed to handle traffic scenarios from the [Waymo Open Dataset](https://github.com/waymo-research/waymo-open-dataset), and with some work could be extended to support different driving datasets.
 Using the Python library `nocturne`, one is able to train controllers for AVs to solve various tasks from the Waymo dataset, which we provide as a benchmark, then use the tools we offer to evaluate the designed controllers.

 Using this rich data source, Nocturne contains a wide range of scenarios whose solution requires the formation of complex coordination, theory of mind, and handling of partial observability.
-Below we show replays of the expert data, scentered on the light blue agent, with the corresponding view of the agent on the right.
+Below we show replays of the expert data, centered on the light blue agent, with the corresponding view of the agent on the right.
 <!-- <p float="left" align="center">
   <img src="https://user-images.githubusercontent.com/33672752/174244303-91fb597a-0d3e-4a92-8901-46e1134c28b4.gif" width="250" height="250"/>
   <img src="https://user-images.githubusercontent.com/33672752/174244860-65865e95-0592-4279-ab5d-f40842092cc7.gif" width="250" height="250"/>